cisco/cisco-network-puppet-module/README.md

 Encryption key format [0-7]

 ##### `name`
-Hostname or IP address of the Syslog server.
+Hostname or IPv4/IPv6 address of the Syslog server.
 Valid value is a string.

 ##### `port`
 The port of the tacacs server.